-The Cincinnati Division has been hosting FBI Citizens’ Academy classes since 2000.
-The Citizens’ Academy provides community leaders with an inside look at the FBI.
-In the academy, participants learn about the structure and operation of the FBI; discuss investigative techniques used in criminal, counterintelligence, and terrorism investigations; view evidence recovery and analysis methods; and have the opportunity to participate in a firearms demonstration.
+The Cincinnati Division has been hosting FBI Citizens Academy classes since 2000.
+The Citizens Academy provides community leaders with an inside look at the FBI.
+In the program, participants learn about the structure and operation of the FBI; discuss investigative techniques used in criminal, counterintelligence, and terrorism investigations; view evidence recovery and analysis methods; and have the opportunity to participate in a firearms demonstration.

-In 2011, our Citizens’ Academy ran for eight straight weeks in the spring.
-We hosted classes simultaneously in our Cincinnati and Columbus offices one evening a week for approximately three hours each night.
-In addition to the traditional classroom presentations, participants had the opportunity to view evidence recovery techniques used at crime scenes and to try our Firearms Training Simulator, which allows participants to experience situations similar to those our agents face when confronting potentially dangerous suspects.
-Citizens’ Academy class members were also invited to participate in a session at a firearms range, where they viewed a demonstration by our and had the chance to fire the same weapons used by our agents.
+The Citizens Academy generally runs for eight straight weeks in the spring.
+We host classes simultaneously in our Cincinnati and Columbus offices one evening a week for approximately three hours each night.
+In addition to the traditional classroom presentations, participants have the opportunity to view evidence recovery techniques used at crime scenes and to try our Firearms Training Simulator, which allows participants to experience situations similar to those our agents face when confronting potentially dangerous suspects.
+Citizens Academy class members are also invited to participate in a session at a firearms range, where they view a demonstration by our and, under close supervision, have the chance to fire the same weapons used by our agents.

 - Being at least 21 years of age;